LakshaRavi/WishlistApp_/README.md

 # WishlistApp
-This is the official project for the semester, version 1.0.
+This is a minimal wishlist app demo for the Git fork → branch → PR workflow used in our assignment.